Planetarium (film): Release

 Ad Vitam Distribution distributed the film in France.
 It was screened at the 2016 Toronto International Film Festival.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 16%, based on 25 reviews, with an average rating of 4.78/10.
 The website's consensus reads: "The Summoning (Planetarium) looks out on a constellation of potentially brilliant ideas, but proves fatally unable to find its focus".
 On Metacritic the film has a score of 44 out of 100, based on 13 critics, indicating "mixed or average reviews".

-Owen Gleiberman of Variety magazine gave the film a negative review and wrote: "Planetarium is an inert and slipshod movie — messy and aimless, a period tale told with zero period atmosphere (you have to keep reminding yourself that it’s not taking place in 2016), built around a situation with enough possibilities to make you wish that the director, Rebecca Zlotowski, had taken advantage of at least one of them".
+Owen Gleiberman of Variety gave the film a negative review and wrote: "Planetarium is an inert and slipshod movie — messy and aimless, a period tale told with zero period atmosphere (you have to keep reminding yourself that it’s not taking place in 2016), built around a situation with enough possibilities to make you wish that the director, Rebecca Zlotowski, had taken advantage of at least one of them".